'It's grim': COVID-19 outbreak in nursing home leaves small, Ontario cottage community reeling | CBC News

-'There will be more deaths': COVID-19 outbreak in nursing home leaves small cottage community reeling
+3 more seniors die, leaving Ontario cottage community shocked by COVID-19 outbreak in nursing home

 Thomas has nothing but praise for the nursing home, located in a town of around 3,500 people in Ontario's cottage country about 150 kilometres northeast of Toronto, but the virus that has infected its residents has him fearing for her safety.